 In closing I wish to thank staff for their professional and diligent commitment and dedication to education of each child.
-I thank Jill Robertson, Suzanne Lyle, Alli Rayel, and Denise Tomkins for their hard work and dedication.
+I thank Alia James, Denise Tomkins, Fiona Campbell, Harshitha Ravikuma, Jenny Bensted, Alli Rayel, Jill Robertson and Suzanne Lyle for their hard work and dedication which has been invaluable to ensure the school established a level of calm and focus.